ckeditor/ckeditor4-docs/README.md

 # CKEditor 4 Official Documentation

+## ⚠️ CKEditor 4: End of Life and Extended Support Model until Dec 2026

+CKEditor 4 was launched in 2012 and reached its End of Life (EOL) on June 30, 2023.

+A special edition, **[CKEditor 4 LTS](https://ckeditor.com/ckeditor-4-support/)** ("Long Term Support"), is available under commercial terms (["Extended Support Model"](https://ckeditor.com/ckeditor-4-support/)) for anyone looking to **extend the coverage of security updates and critical bug fixes**.

+With CKEditor 4 LTS, security updates and critical bug fixes are guaranteed until December 2026.

+## About this repository

 This is the official developer documentation project for CKEditor.
 It uses the customized CKEditor [JSDuck clone](https://github.com/ckeditor/jsduck) for compilation and is available online at <http://docs.ckeditor.com>.

 **All issues regarding CKEditor 4 Documentation should be reported in the [`ckeditor4` repository](https://github.com/ckeditor/ckeditor4/issues/new/choose).**